 Carolyn Shoemaker is a remarkable woman and an amazing astronomer; she holds the record for the most comet discoveries.
 She has found more than 800 asteroids and 32 comets.
 Additional fame comes from her co-discovery, with husband Gene and David Levy, of Comet Shoemaker-Levy 9 in 1993.
 The comet was ripped apart by gravitational forces on a near collision with Jupiter in 1992.
 A string of 21 icy fragments continued in orbit until impacting the planet in 1994, as the world observed from telescopes and the Voyager 2 spacecraft views.
 Carolyn was co-recipient, with her husband Gene, of the Rittenhouse Medal in 1988 and the Scientists of the Year Award in 1995.
 She received an honorary doctorate of science from Northern Arizona University of Flagstaff in 1990 and the NASA Exceptional Scientific Achievement Medal in 1996.
-Pretty impressive for a woman who took up astronomy in 1980, at the age of 51.
+It's hard to believe these amazing achievements were accomplished by a woman who took up astronomy in 1980, at the age of 51.

 Neither of Carolyn Spellmann's parents were scientists.
 Her father Leonard initially homesteaded at Mt.
 Taylor in New Mexico.
 He quit ranching to take up a clothing store business in Gallup, when he married her mother, Hazel Arthur.
 Her mother was a schoolteacher in her native New Mexico.
 Carolyn believes her mother really wanted to homestead-an exciting prospect!
 Carolyn was born in 1929, in Gallup, New Mexico.
 After Carolyn's birth, the family decided to move to Chico, California.
 Chico was a town that her parents mutually liked and where there was a college for Carolyn and her older brother Richard to attend later.
 As a child, Carolyn was not interested in stargazing or astronomy, and did not particularly care for science.
 The only geology course she took bored her.
 At Chico State College, she got a BS and MS in history and political science.
 She says she did not know what she wanted to do, but became a junior high school teacher, hoping she would like teaching.
 However, teaching 7th grade was a disappointment.
-Carolyn is a warm, caring, and extremely patient woman, but the students were not particularly interested in learning and Carolyn was not particularly good at teaching discipline.
+Carolyn is a warm, caring, and extremely patient woman, but her skills were better suited for a non-teaching environment.

 Carolyn Spellman met her future husband Gene Shoemaker at her brother's wedding in 1950.
-Richard had decided to pursue a degree in chemical engineering at the California Institute of Technology.
+Richard Spellman had decided to pursue a degree in chemical engineering at the California Institute of Technology.
 Shoemaker had been her brother's roommate at CalTech.
 Gene was then working on a Ph.D. at Princeton University on metamorphic petrology and was best man at the wedding.
 Her mother had met Gene first, at Richard's graduation, and returned home to tell Carolyn of the "nice young man she had met."
 Richard also seemed to think that Gene and Carolyn would be a good couple and encouraged the romance.
 On the basis of a pen-pal relationship and a two-week camping tour of the Colorado Plateau, the couple married on August 18, 1951.
 Carolyn was 22.
-Not just any girl could marry Gene, he had a quick temper, was easily frustrated by inanimate objects, and required someone he could talk to and who would be interested and supportive of his work.
-Carolyn's patience was a match for Gene's exuberant type 'A' personality.
+Carolyn's patience was a match for Gene's exuberant "type A" personality.
 She says, "listening to Gene explaining geology made what she had thought was a boring subject into an exciting and interesting pursuit of knowledge."